Pre-certification, Initial Preparation Program

-Candidates must also pass the PAPA (Pre-service Academic Performance Assessment) tests in reading, writing, and math.
-Application to Pre-CIP is normally made when the students begin considering a career in the field of education and are notified of their acceptance or rejection at the end of their sophomore year.
+Candidates must also pass the Pre-service Academic Performance Assessment tests in reading, writing and math.
+Students should apply to Pre-CIP as soon as they begin considering a career in education, and no later than the start of the first semester of their junior year.
+Students are notified of their acceptance or rejection at the end of their sophomore year.

 Specific Requirements for Each Certification Area

 All students seeking certification must take two mathematics intensive courses, one English/American literature course and one W1 writing course (in addition to the literature course).

 The following are considered to be "add-on" certifications that require students to concurrently pursue certification in one of the areas above:

 In addition to completing an approved program and successfully demonstrating the prescribed role competencies, the prospective teacher must be a "person of good moral character" who "possesses those personal qualities and professional knowledge and skills which warrant issuance of the requested certificate."

 It is the student's responsibility to satisfy these criteria.
 Students should note that prior to placement in student teaching or any other field experience, they will be required to submit results of a child abuse clearance, criminal background check and fingerprinting pursuant to requirements of the Pennsylvania Department of Education.
 Results must indicate that there are no criminal or child abuse records.

 Act 151: PA Child Abuse History Clearance